Glomerulonephritis

 High cholesterol levels are common in people with glomerulonephritis.

-Read more about treating high cholesterol.
+Read more about medicines for high cholesterol.

 Plasma exchange